-Some states require squatters to pay property taxes in order to make an adverse possession claim.
+Some states require squatters to pay property taxes to make an adverse possession claim.
 Other states will reduce the required continuous possession time if the squatter is paying property taxes.

 In Missouri, squatters are not required to pay property taxes.
-Doing so will not reduce the required continuous possession time, either.
+Doing so will not reduce the required continuous possession time.
 However, it certainly won’t hurt the case if the squatter pays property taxes.

 Missouri doesn’t have any special laws that make removing squatters quick and easy.
 They do, however, have provisions for disabled landowners.

-After the eviction is successful, the landlord must not try to self-evict the squatter.
+If an eviction is granted by the judge, the landowner must wait for the judge to issue a Writ of Possession.
+The writ is the squatter’s final notice to vacate before a sheriff forcibly removes them.
+It’s important for the landowner to not self-evict the squatter.
 Measures such as changing the locks or turning off the utilities are illegal and can open the landowner up to lawsuits.
-Only a law enforcement officer can remove the squatter from the property.
+Only a sheriff can remove the squatter from the property by a court order.

 - Inspect the property regularly.

 - Secure the property (Block entrances, close all windows, lock all doors, etc).

 - Put up “No Trespassing” signs on the property, especially if it is currently unoccupied.

 - Serve written notice as soon as you realize that squatters are present.

 - Paying property taxes in a timely manner.